 Most of all, remember that the Residence Services staff see the same adjustment issues every year.
 We are skilled in handling your student's concerns.

 Within the first few weeks of the semester, we create many opportunities for our residents to get to know one another.
 We also offer programming to help with the lifestyle changes that occur upon arrival in residence.
 The 'Can I Kiss You'? program in Lister Centre, for example, teaches residents about the hallmarks of respectful relationships.

 Students living in shared accommodation may or may not know their new roommate(s).
 Whether or not there is a pre-existing relationship between roommates, some amount of conflict, however minor, is bound to occur.
 It is through the experience of living with roommates that students learn important lessons about conflict resolution and assertiveness.

 As a friend or family member, you may receive a phone call from your student regarding roommate issues.
 Try your best not to take sides and reassert your belief in their ability to resolve their own problems.
 If explicitly asked for help, offer some suggestions.
 You may encourage your student to contact a member of the Residence Services staff such as their Resident Assistant, Floor Coordinator or Residence Coordinator.
 These staff are trained mediators and can help all parties discuss their problems openly and maturely.

 Both you and your student should rest assured that most issues can be resolved, resulting in a stronger roommate bond.

 A nutritious diet is part of the foundation for student success.

-For those residents of Lister Centre and Augustana, a meal plan ensures access to healthy, varied food choices without the need for grocery shopping and meal preparation.
-Information about our Residence Meal Plans in Lister Centre is available here
+For those residents of Lister Centre, Peter Lougheed Hall and Augustana, a meal plan ensures access to healthy, varied food choices without the need for grocery shopping and meal preparation.
+Information about the Lister Hall and Peter Lougheed Hall meal plan is available here

 Information regarding the Augustana meal plan can be found on the Augustana Residence Services website.